|West Chicago: West Chico; Summit: Scummit; Woodridge: Hoodridge

 People often have a choice nickname for Woodridge and that is “Hoodridge,” and this is based upon gang and drug activity in the suburb; however, the nickname is not very fitting if you want to get technical about this Du Page county suburb.
 Not all of Woodridge is bad presently or in the past, in fact, the vast majority of the suburb is extremely safe and middle class, there are actually only two small areas of town that have had higher crime, drug trafficking and heavy gang activity over the years and both are apartment complexes.
 The first area is the (pictured below) and Waterbury Apartments (pictured below) that are located right next to each other on Janes Road so that counts as one area, the second area of focus are the Timber Creek Apartments (pictured below) near Route 53.
 We will mainly be focusing on the Timber Creek apartments as this is has been the main hub of criminal and gang activity over the years.

-Woodridge is the first Du Page county suburb to have known gang activity from Chicago based street gangs back in 1981.
-The arrival of street gangs in this community can somewhat coincide with the construction of Timber Creek, Waterbury and Emerald Courts apartments in the year 1977 and the Timber Creek apartments that were built in either 1973 or 1974.
+Woodridge is the first Du Page county suburb to have known gang activity from Chicago based street gangs back in 1980.
+The arrival of street gangs in this community can somewhat coincide with the construction of Timber Creek, Waterbury and Emerald Courts apartments in the year 1977 and the Timber Creek apartments that were built in 1974.
 By the late 1970s and early 1980s lower income families from Chicago began settling these three apartment complexes in order to get away from the crime and gangs in Chicago; however, some of their children held onto their gang ties, one of those gangs was the Black Gangster Disciples who first caught attention in 1982 when a member of the gang shot another teen in the leg then ran off shouting “Disciple!”
 (Chicago Tribune page 3 July 6, 1984).
 The Black Gangster Disciples were not the only ones that infiltrated in the apartment complexes in town there was also the Vice Lords and Black P Stones.
 Gang related beatings began happening in the suburb in 1982 as there was clearly a major rivalry going on but Woodridge residents were cooperating with police whenever they witnessed gang activity (Chicago Tribune Daily Suburban March 15, 1983).